paws07/paws07/README.md

 - 👋 Hi, I’m @paws07
 - 👀 I’m interested in becoming a scruffy scraper.
 - 🌱 I’m currently learning more OOP
-- 💞️ I’m looking to collaborate on physics, maths, python stuff
+- 💞️ I’m looking to collaborate on math, computational physics
 - 📫 How to reach me -> swpnl007@gmail.com

 <!---